novoalab/modPhred/docs/output.rst

 * mod.gz - internal format with all predicted positions with likely modifications
 * minimap2/*.bam - alignments in BAM format and with encoded modifications.
   One BAM file will be generated for every sample (directory) provided as input ``-i``.
-  Modification probabilities can be :doc:`viewed directly in IGV <visualisation>`.
+  Modification probabilities can be :ref:`viewed directly in IGV <visualisation-in-genome-browsers-igv>`.

 * .bed - annotated positions with modifications as bedMethyl-formatted files

   * mod.bed - combined report of positions with detected modifications in any of the samples
   * minimap2/*.bam.bed - modified sites reported for each run separetely

 * mod.gz.svg - QC plots

   * and additional plots in plots/ directory

 In addition, FastQ with encoded modifications as base qualities will be stored in